 These aren't the only options, though.
 Sometimes gifted students are best served in alternative learning environments.
-Certain alternative curricula are associated with gifted education, including language immersion, the IB program, AP courses, and Montessori schools (which are unique in that they have mixed-age classrooms).
+Certain alternative curricula are associated with gifted education, including language immersion, the IB Programme, AP courses, and Montessori schools (which are unique in that they have mixed-age classrooms).

 It’s a good idea to look into these alternative options for your gifted child.
 While each of them have benefits for gifted children, they also have some potential drawbacks.

 A language immersion program offers a dual-track curriculum where students learn to speak two or more languages.
 In language immersion programs, most or all subjects are taught in the second language, beginning as early as preschool and continuing to the end of high school.
 For example, in Toronto, children can enrol in a French immersion program beginning in kindergarten.

 Language immersion programs can enrich a student’s education.
 Learning some or all one’s subjects in a second language provides the right kind of challenge for many students, including some gifted students.
 It can keep gifted students interested in school, while also enabling them to develop another skill: fluency in a second language.

 On the other hand, language immersion programs aren’t always the right choice for gifted students.
 As Matthews and Foster point out, for children whose main strengths are reasoning and the ability to master complex concepts, it can be years before their competency in a second language is strong enough to support their advanced learning abilities.
 Until students achieve enough competency in the second language, they’ll struggle to have high-level, meaningful discussions with teachers and peers.
 For the first few years, then, these programs can be frustrating for some gifted learners.